FoalTS/foal/README.md

 The `npm run develop` command rebuilds the app and reloads the server. `http://localhost:3000/flights` now returns an empty array!

 [>> Continue with the tutorial](https://foalts.gitbook.io/docs/content/)

+## Ask a question

+Feel free to ask a question by [submitting an issue](https://github.com/FoalTS/foal/issues/new/).

 ## Features